I first sailed around Croatia

 As any chef who has achieved anything will tell you fresh produce is paramount and then cooking it is a style that truly enhances both flavor and freshness.
 A large char-grill and open-air barbeque ensure this success or you might want to enjoy Tuna Carpaccio, fresh Sashimi or Tuna tossed in Spaghetti with local olive oil.

 These gastronomic sensations can be enjoyed in one of Croatia’s paramount beachfront locations on a pristine pebble beach reflecting memorizing crystal clear, turquoise waters.
-Alfresco dining can be enjoyed under lush grapevines and conformable padded seating or inside the buildings structures and bar and indoor antechamber.
+Alfresco dining can be enjoyed under lush grapevines and conformable padded seating or inside the building’s structures and bar and indoor antechamber.
 Within feels like a time-honored fishing club with a high ceiling stud adorned with fishing paraphernalia, trophies, and nautical remnants.
 A fine selection of local and international wines has been prudently chosen to either match the menu or to be enjoyed by themselves emulating summer vibes.
-This is helped by the fact that the DOC Dingac appellation is one of the most prominent wine regions in all Croatia.
-Additionally, a large selection of cocktails is available or a full to the brim fridge of French Champagne.
+This is helped by the fact that the DOC Dingac appellation is one of the most prominent wine regions in all of Croatia.
+Additionally, a large selection of cocktails is available or a full-to-the-brim fridge of French Champagne.

 Music also features highly and changes throughout the day from when they first open from dusk and in the peak season viably to dawn.

 Back to the menu as I have slowly drifted off track is the daily haul of fresh seafood caught by local fishermen friends and the daily blackboard fish of the day.
-You might be lucky enough to try line caught Wild Turbot, Black Grouper, Seabass or Cod.
-Armin Omercic, the Head Chef has spent years mastering the art of preparing and cooking seafood and for any real foodie’s like me you are in for an epicurean indulgence.
+You might be lucky enough to try line caught Wild Turbot, Black Grouper, Seabass, or Cod.
+Armin Omercic, the Head Chef has spent years mastering the art of preparing and cooking seafood, and for any real foodie like me, you are in for an epicurean indulgence.
 For small groups, he will happily prepare you a degustation menu based on the daily catch.

 Or maybe you are an author like me looking for the perfect environment to be constantly inspired to write, hypnotized by the beauty of the landscape, coast, culture, history, and people.
 Here at the Tuna Bar, you will find me soaking it all in not worrying about a thing or where my next words will come from.